Our lives are filled with solving mathematical problems which we never stop to think about, such as

 - How much food do I need to order to feed all my guests?

 - Can I get from work to nursery in time to fetch my child?

-The answers to all these questions is based on our having a good understanding of mathematical concepts, knowing how to estimate and calculate, skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.
+The answers to these questions are based on having a good understanding of mathematical concepts, knowing how to estimate and calculate.
+These are skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.

-Data collection and organisation is the final strand of early mathematics at the Wandsworth Preschool.
-This involves sorting and matching at the toddler stage, classifying, counting, measuring and comparing as they get older.
-Children sort in their play, dividing the wooden blocks from the non wooden ones for example.
+Data collection and organisation is the final strand of early mathematics at The Wandsworth Preschool.
+This involves sorting and matching at the toddler stage, and then introducing classifying, counting, measuring and comparing as they get older.
+Children sort during their play, dividing wooden blocks from the non- wooden ones for example.
 Later they sort for a purpose, sorting by colour or shape and then they begin to sort by more than one attribute and can verbalise their sorting rules.
 Graphing and mapping is a direct extension of sorting and classifying and when presented visually helps children see information in different forms.
-Our teachers create pictorial graphs depicting the different ways our children come to preschool, the number of children with different colour eyes etc. and our teachers help them to interpret the data by asking pertinent questions.
+Our teachers create pictorial graphs depicting the different ways our children come to preschool or the number of different colour eyes for example.
+Our teachers help the children to interpret the data by asking pertinent questions.

-We make all of these activities fun, exciting and interesting so children want to take part and learn and mathematics becomes part of their being, their language and their thinking, building a strong foundation for continuing their learning at school.
+We make all of these activities fun, exciting and interesting so children want to take part and learn.
+In this way mathematics becomes part of their being, their language and their thinking, building a strong foundation for continuing their learning at school.